Introduction To Train Animation

-My video PowerPoint Tutorial on Kids Toy Train Animation begins at 1.15 as before that you see the Graphic Designing process of the Toy Train using the Shape Tools from the Insert tab.
-However, it could be a bit helpful for beginners who just started using PowerPoint for animation purposes.
-Let’s begin and the original animation inspiration is by:
+- My PowerPoint Tutorial on Kids Toy Train Animation begins at 1.15 and before that, you can learn the Graphic Designing process of the Toy Train using the Shape Tools from the Insert tab.
+This tutorial could be helpful for beginners who just started using PowerPoint for animation purposes.
+So, let’s start and the original animation inspiration is by:

 - Take a look at Figure 1.1 illustrating the WireFrame View (all objects without Fill Color but with just Black Outline) of Toy Train with Selection Pane displaying the name of all the objects on the presentation.

 - Figure 1.2 illustrates only those objects which are in motion.

 - We only need to animate the Tyres, Railway Line, Smoke, and Background Image and that means the Train Body is standing still and only the background image and tires are moving.
 Not even the tires as they are just spinning at one position.
 That is the background image which is creating an illusion of the movement.
 So, when you fit the body on top, then it completes the Kids Toy Train animation as shown in Figure 1.3: